NoriakiMawatari/Blockchain/README.md

 # Blockchain Demo
-A simple demo of a blockchain concepts in Python based on micro-framework [Flask](https://flask.palletsprojects.com/en/2.0.x/tutorial/factory/) and [Flask-SocketIO](https://flask-socketio.readthedocs.io/en/latest/#) module in order to enable communications between clients and a server.
+A simple demo of blockchain concepts in Python based on micro-framework [Flask](https://flask.palletsprojects.com/en/2.0.x/tutorial/factory/) and [Flask-SocketIO](https://flask-socketio.readthedocs.io/en/latest/#) in order to enable client-server communications.

 ## Instructions to run